What is chronic lymphocytic leukaemia (CLL)?

 - losing weight

-If you are concerned about any symptoms you might have, you should see your doctor.
+If you are concerned about any symptoms, you should see your doctor.

 How is CLL diagnosed?